-Can I switch from daytime to nighttime aligners mid-treatment?
+Can I switch from Byte’s daytime to nighttime aligners mid-treatment?

-Unfortunately, no. Not only do these treatment types have different wear schedules, but they also have different aligners.
-Because byte’s nighttime aligners have a different design and structure, switching mid-treatment would require a whole new set.
+Unfortunately, no. Not only do these treatment types have different wear schedules, but they also use different aligners.
+Because Byte’s nighttime aligners have a different design, switching mid-treatment would require a whole new set.

 What if I have questions during my treatment?

 Byte assigns each customer with a personal advisor who knows your case and is available to address questions and concerns throughout your treatment.

 Can I get a refund for my aligners?

 After you’ve agreed to treatment and purchased aligners, Byte doesn’t offer any refunds.
 But that doesn’t mean they’ll leave you high and dry.
 If you finish treatment and your smile doesn’t match your treatment preview, Byte will work with you to create new aligners and finish the job.
 And if your teeth ever start to drift back, even years down the road, their Byte-for-Life guarantee has you covered — as long as you’ve purchased two sets of their aftercare retainers per year and worn them as directed.